Education Levels and Requirements for Employment

 Less Than High School

-The completion of any level of primary or secondary education that did not result in the awarding of a high school diploma or an equivalency diploma.
+This is the completion of any level of primary or secondary education that did not result in the awarding of a high school diploma or an equivalency diploma.

 High School Diploma or Equivalent